-South of France: a place where even the most ordinary croissant seems to glow with the light of a thousand suns.
-Here, life moves at a breezy, sun-kissed pace, and people don’t rush—unless, of course, they’re very late for their next glass of rosé.
+South of France is the place where even the most ordinary croissant seems to glow with the light of a thousand suns.
+Life moves at a breezy, sun-kissed pace, and tourists don't rush (unless, of course, they're very late for their aperitivo).

-From the glamorous Riviera to the charming Provence, and whether you’re craving beachside bliss or medieval hilltop charm, this South of France 7-day itinerary will have you sipping, sunning, and sighing with contentment.
+From the glamorous Riviera to the charming Provence, passing through beachside bliss and medieval hilltop charm, this South of France 7-day itinerary will have you sipping, sunning, and sighing with contentment.

 How to Get to the South of France?